Mastering Formal Logic for the LSAT: A Comprehensive Guide

 Video Example

 You can translate a sufficient condition into a necessary condition, and vice versa, using a contrapositive.
-That is simply to reverse sides and negativities/positives for the variables.
-Broadly though, if you treat sufficient and necessary conditions as two different relationships, that can be turned into one another, but have different uses and purposes, the entire concept becomes much easier to understand and apply when answering questions.
+This involves reversing sides and changing the positivity or negativity of the variables.
+If you treat sufficient and necessary conditions as two different relationships that can be transformed into one another, the concept becomes much easier to understand and apply when answering questions.

 Example Passage Explained